mariam-2324/Browser_AI_VoiceAgent/README.md

 For the best experience, ensure your microphone and speakers are configured correctly before running the assistant.
 Refer to the main README for setup instructions. 🚀

 ## Summary 🛑
 This script creates a voice-controlled assistant that minimizes to the system tray, listens for commands like "open youtube" or "exit", and responds via speech while opening sites/apps.
 It uses threading for non-blocking operations, a queue for safe speech handling, and fallback mechanisms for robustness.
 Potential improvements include error handling for microphone access, expanding the site dictionary, or adding more commands.
-Overall, it's a lightweight, Windows-focused tool demonstrating integration of speech tech with desktop utilities. 🚀🗣️
+Overall, it's a lightweight, Windows-focused tool demonstrating integration of speech tech with desktop utilities.
+I can generate images** --- all via voice commands.Uses **Google Gemini** for image generation.Gracefully exits with a personalized goodbye. stem tray icon lets you start/stop easily.
+🚀🗣️